hasii2011/pyut/README.md

 >> Hello,
 >>
 >> This project is no longer maintained.
->> I think that you can fork this project and upgrade it depending your needs, but please keep it free ;-)
+>> I think that you can fork this project and upgrade it depending on (sic) your needs, but please keep it free ;-)
 >>
 >> Good luck and keep us updated if you do the fork
 >>